Rate and Review Your Child's Service

 Contact the consumer protection hotline at the Ministry of Business, Innovation and Employment (MBIE)

-Laying a Complaint with the Ministry of Education
+Inform the Ministry of Education of your complaint

 Should you not be informed by the Ministry of Education of the outcome of its investigation of your complaint then contact the Ministry and ask for an update.

 If you are not satisfied with how your complaint has been dealt with, then complain again.
 It is your right to be listened to and to have your complaint adequately investigated.